ryanto/acts_as_votable/README.markdown

 ### Fixes for votable voter model

-In version 0.8.0, there is bugs for a model that is both votable and voter.
+In version 0.8.0, there are bugs for a model that is both votable and voter.
 Some name-conflicting methods are renamed:
 + Renamed Votable.votes to votes_for
 + Renamed Votable.vote to vote_by,